 Exhaustive research is to search for every available source. (which is almost impossible) Reasonably exhaustive research is not as widespread.
 Focusing instead in the area that other records indicate.

 Below is a list of 6 qualifications set by the Genealogical Proof Standard to help guide you when the information you have is not as direct as you would like.

 - Minimum of two separate records that confirm each other.
 Many records contain errors for various reasons.
 The items must be separate and cannot be based on each other.

 - All sources that competent genealogist search.
 Including those that are likely to answer the research question, and those that may give a different answer.

 - Primary information – hearsay is more vulnerable to errors even though it may have details that are useful.
 Conclusions may contain hearsay, but at least one supporting piece of evidence must be based on an eyewitness.

 - Original records – Derivative records and authored works are also known to contain many errors.
 Just as above, using one of these records is allowed as long as at least one supporting piece of evidence is from an original record.

 - Relevant authored works, derivative records & secondary information replaced by findable corresponding originals and primary information.
-These are all easily obtainable, but if more reliable evidence can be found, it should be used instead.
+If more reliable evidence can be found, it should be used instead.
 You may use these types of work, only when more reliable information could not be found.

 - All findable sources that relevant sources and indexes suggest – When other information may suggest another piece of information/record exists, use the other information also.